isteveweb/DishHub/README.md

 * using animation to animate the buttons in the bottom bar
 * Costume Views: -the Bottom animated bar, made by Shape Shifter and the Animated drawable

+If you need help please contact the developer at "isteveweb@gmail.com"